springernature/vpat/nature.md

 <br><br>
 We make use of ARIA roles to support landmarks, and use ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 <br><br>
-Some complex functionality may lack or abuse ARIA markup.
+Some complex functionality may omit required ARIA roles, states, or attributes, or abuse ARIA markup and techniques.
 We are actively working to find and repair these problems.
 <br><br>
 Third party scripts may inject content with incorrect or absent information about structure and relationships.
 These include content in advertising scripts, in Disqus commenting widgets, and in the "manage cookies" privacy centre.
 </td>